72squared/redpipe/docs/redis-cluster.rst

 **RedPipe** can support both the strict and normal interfaces.
 Because it is a wrapper, the commands buffer just as you send them.
-So if you wrap a StrictRedisCluster, the commands will be sent through as strict commands.
+So if you wrap a RedisCluster, the commands will be sent through as strict commands.
 If you wrap `RedisCluster` it follows that interface.

 When you get to `Keyspaces`, **RedPipe** is more opinionated.
-You can use either StrictRedisCluster or RedisCluster.
+You can use RedisCluster.
 But it will present an interface more like the non-strict version.